Wizards fall in closing seconds again, this time to lowly Rockets

 Bertans injured

 After playing just one full game following a non-covid illness, Davis Bertans left in the second quarter with an injury.
-The sharpshooter exited with 11 minutes to play before half time with a sprained left foot and did not return.
+The sharpshooter exited with 11 minutes to play before halftime with a sprained left foot and did not return.
 He missed 10 games earlier this season with a sprained left ankle.

 Unseld did not know the severity of the sprain immediately after the game.

-“It’s very hard because once again one of your rotation guys goes down, guy who stretches the floor for us, he’s made shots,” Unseld said.
+“It’s very hard because once again one of your rotation guys goes down, guy who stretches the floor for us.
+He’s made shots,” Unseld said.
 “He’s shooting much better as of late, so that part’s frustrating.
 You feel for him because he’s a big part of what we do.”

-Bertans had improved his three-point shooting percentage from 25 percent in his first 15 games of the season to 45 percent in his last 10.
-His field-goal percentage jumped from 28.8 to 46.8.
+Bertans had improved his three-point shooting percentage from 25 percent in his first 15 games of the season to 45 percent in his past 10.
+His field goal percentage jumped from 28.8 to 46.8.

 Three Wizards clear protocols

-Guards Dinwiddie and Holiday and forward Rui Hachimura cleared protocols Wednesday, though they all sat out to ramp up their conditioning before jumping back into game play.
+Guards Dinwiddie and Holiday and forward Rui Hachimura cleared the protocols Wednesday, though they all sat out to ramp up their conditioning before they jump back into game play.

 Unseld hopes to have Dinwiddie and Holiday available to bolster a depleted group of guards for the Wizards’ upcoming trip to Chicago and Orlando.
-Hachimura’s return, meantime, is slightly further off
+Hachimura’s return, meanwhile, is slightly further off.

 “He’s close,” Unseld said of the 23-year-old from Japan.
 “I don’t think there’s a definitive timetable, but he’s close.”

 Four players remain in the coronavirus protocols: Montrezl Harrell, Anthony Gill, Tremont Waters and Brad Wanamaker.
-The Wizards signed Waters and Wanamaker to 10-day contracts as relief and both entered the protocols after playing just one game.
+The Wizards signed Waters and Wanamaker to 10-day contracts as relief, and both entered the protocols after playing just one game.